-What are the clearance requirements for emergency exits?
+What are the Clearance Requirements for Emergency Exits?

-Egress routes such as stairs must have a pathway of at least 44 inches to allow for two people to descend side by side comfortably.
+Egress Routes: Routes such as stairs must have a pathway of at least 44 inches to allow for two people to descend side by side comfortably.
 The NFPA mentions a minimum 11-inch tread and a maximum of 78-inch risers for new stairs.
 Landings are needed every 12 feet of height and the dimensions of tread and risers should not exceed 3/16th of an inch and 3/8ths of an inch respectively.
 Any stairs that are more than 30 inches from the floor must provide handrails that are no more than 37 inches and no less than 30 inches from the stair treads.
 Guards must be at least 42 inches tall and prevent a 4-inch sphere from passing through the rails.

 As for ramps, the NFPA code allows for a 1-in-12 slope for a 6-inch or greater rise.
 Steeper yet shorter ramps are allowed but the single rise for a ramp is restricted to 30 inches.
 These are also in need of guards and handrails with the same specifications as stairways.